 The most prominent Eco-Certification for wild-caught species is from the Marine Stewardship Council.
 Their blue badges have become a frequent sight in fish markets and frozen food sections.

 The MSC and other Eco-labeling organizations periodically change their standards in the face of new information.
 In 2012 Monterey Bay Seafood Watch conducted a study into the various seafood certification badges and came up with a shortlist of those that meet their own standards.

-Depletion of local stocks didn\’t start with the foreign factory ships, but they certainly accelerated the eventual collapse.
-And when one of these Eco-lables has to change their standards on certain species, I think it shows that some of these large-scale fisheries were not sustainable to begin with.
-So from my point of view, I can\’t see how industrialized fishing can sustain anything for long.
+Depletion of local stocks didn’t start with the foreign factory ships, but they certainly accelerated the eventual collapse.
+Every time one of these Eco-labels has to change their standards on certain species, I think it shows that some of these large-scale fisheries were not sustainable to begin with.

 Though seafood labeling programs seek to increase seafood traceability and transparency in the supply chain, they also provide financial incentives for suppliers to make the supply less transparent (Miller and Mariani 2010)

 – The Role of Underutilized Fish in New England’s Seafood System

 Just like the dolphin-safe tuna issue in the 1990’s, processors know the consumer is put at ease by friendly or official-looking labels on the product.
 In most cases the consumer, faced with otherwise identical packages, will make a purchasing decision based on the presence of such a badge or label.
 But what good is a label if you can’t tell where the fish is from?

 With roughly 90% of America’s fish imported, it is almost impossible to track where and how the fish was caught (NOAA 2013b).
 Pramod et al. (2014) estimated that 20 – 32% of the imported fish that Americans consume originates from illegal fishing or unreported catches.